Gridnn/summer-project/README.md

 Wikipedia cross language biased sentence detection
 ## 1. Copora
 ### For model training
 The method of datasets creating is based on https://github.com/crim-ca/wiki-bias.
 We coded pre-processing and sentencizer function for Chinese, it can be accessd by using **normalize.py**, **diff.py** and **nlp.py** instead of original files.
 All datasets including three version, which are balance by unchanged sentences, unbalance and balance by text argumentation are provided in folder **datasets**.
 ### For model detecting
+The code of generating current Wikipedia pages is reported in **current_page_generator.ipynb**.
-The articles appearing in both languages are extracted.
-The code is reported in **current_page_generator.ipynb**
+The maps of qid and pid of the articles are provided in foler **wiki_pid_qid_map**.
+It can be used to find the articles appearing in both languages, which is reported in **example.ipynb**.